-By default, the MIT directory publicly displays certain biographical information about students, including your name, course, email address, year, and your MIT office address and phone number, if applicable.
+By default, the MIT directory publicly displays the following biographical information about students: your name, course, email address, year, and MIT office address and phone number, if applicable.

 In addition, and in accordance with the Family Education Rights and Privacy Act (FERPA) and MIT Policies and Procedures, we may also disclose your term address and phone number, permanent home address, degrees received, date of birth, and dates of attendance without your prior consent.

 If you do not want MIT to disclose one or more of these pieces of information, you may opt out by submitting a Suppress Directory Information Request.

 Some key points to remember:

 - Your request to suppress directory information remains in effect until you rescind it in writing, even after you leave MIT.

 - If you suppress your enrollment and degree information, you must provide consent before we can verify that information to potential employers, insurance companies, landlords, credit card companies, and others.